TRIQS/FermiSee/README.md

 * should we try to avoid using triqs, to make installation easier?
 * decide on h5 data structure
     * are we using tb_lattice to interpolate k meshes on the fly?
-* how to ship everything in a simple to use fashion?
-Or only host this on a webserver which has triqs installed?

 ## ToDo list:
-[ ] create a simple test data set as h5